The Paper Kites: 2011–2012: Woodland and Young North

-2013-2014: States
+2013–2014: States

 The Paper Kites began recording their debut full-length album States in February 2013, collaborating once again with producer Wayne Connolly.
 The album was recorded at Sing Sing Studios in Melbourne, and Alberts Studios in Sydney.
-The 13-track record was cut down from over 40 un-recorded demos, however the majority of material used was written in a two-week period prior to the band beginning pre-production on the record.
+The 13-track record was cut down from over 40 un-recorded demos.

-In August/September 2013, the band released the record and toured nationally around Australia on their States tour.
+In August 2013, the band released States and it peaked at number 17 on the ARIA Charts.
 In October, they made their first trip to America, opening for Canadian band City and Colour on a 13-date tour across the country.
-States was released in North America on 1 October, and The Paper Kites continued on their own 17-date headline tour of the US and Canada, marking their first international headline tour selling out a compilation of shows across both countries.
+States was released in North America on 1 October 2013.

 "St Clarity" was the first single released from the record.
 The music video was directed by acclaimed Australian director Natasha Pincus, starring the French artist Sylvain Letuvée.
 The second single "Young" was released soon after.
-The video was directed by Darcy Prendergast, and featured over 4000 portrait photos taken and arranged to make up the video, which was later nominated for a J Award for Australian Music Video of the Year.
+The video was directed by Darcy Prendergast, and featured over 4000 portrait photos taken and arranged to make up the video, which was later nominated for Australian Music Video of the Year at the J Awards of 2013.

-2015-2017: twelvefour
+2015–2017: Twelvefour

-The band released their second album twelvefour on 28 August 2015.
+The band released their second album Twelvefour on 28 August 2015.
 The album was recorded in Seattle and produced by Grammy-nominated music producer Phil Ek.
 The sessions took place across two studios—the Avast Recording Company and Chris Walla's studio Hall of Justice.
 The record is a concept album written entirely between the hours of midnight and four am.
 The first single, "Electric Indigo", was released in June with a music video following starring actress Laura Brent and Charles Grounds.
 "Revelator Eyes", "Renegade" and "Too Late" followed as singles.

-Along with the announcement of the album was news of a twelvefour documentary directed by filmmaker Matthew J Cox that followed the band's creation of the album, which has yet to surface.
-In January 2017 the band released two outtakes from the twelvefour sessions on Spotify.
+Along with the announcement of the album was news of a Twelvefour documentary directed by filmmaker Matthew J Cox that followed the band's creation of the album, which has yet to surface.
+In January 2017 the band released two outtakes from the Twelvefour sessions on Spotify.